arachnys/cabot/_posts/2014-01-08-get-started.md

     $ foreman start
     # run webserver and celery tasks using Django dev server

+#### Running OSX?

+If you're on OSX there's a [guide to how to set up your development environment on OSX](https://gist.github.com/jirutka/8636572)contributed by [Jakub Jirutka](https://gist.github.com/jirutka).

 ### Running tests

     $ foreman run python manage.py test cabotapp